Power outages begin in California amid hot, windy weather

-A second group of about 234,000 customers will lose power starting at noon, the utility said.
+Deliberate outages like these could become the new normal in an era in which scientists say climate change is leading to fiercer blazes and longer fire seasons.

-The utility plans to shut off power in parts of 34 northern, central and coastal California counties to reduce the chance of fierce winds knocking down or toppling trees into power lines during a siege of hot, dry, gusty weather.
+The utility planned to shut off power in parts of 34 northern, central and coastal California counties to reduce the chance of fierce winds knocking down or toppling trees into power lines during a siege of dry, gusty weather.

 The California Department of Forestry and Fire Prevention said it increased staffing in preparation for extreme fire weather.